xXleowXx/gitlab-charts/doc/advanced/external-object-storage/index.md

 - In GitLab, enable [server side encryption headers](../../charts/globals.md#storage_options).

 These two options are not mutually exclusive.
-You can set a default encryption policy but also enable server-side encryption headers to override those defaults.
+You can set a default encryption policy, but also enable server-side encryption headers to override those defaults.

 See the [GitLab documentation on encrypted S3 buckets](https://docs.gitlab.com/ee/administration/object_storage.html#encrypted-s3-buckets) for more details.